nivedithan97/stock-prediction-ai/README.md

 - Generate human-friendly insight summaries using Generative AI (OpenAI or other).
 - Chatbot interface for interactive Q&A.
 - Streamlit dashboard for UX and visualization.
-- (Future) Multimodal deep learning model combining price time-series + news embeddings.
+- Multimodal deep learning model combining price time-series + news embeddings.